Trask, No. 9 Florida handle FCS’s Towson in Swamp, 38-0

+“It’s pretty cool to be part of history like that, especially after all the great quarterbacks that have played here,” Trask said.
+“I guess I felt a little more comfortable.”

-Trask’s hot streak ended with an incompletion to Jacob Copeland early in the third quarter.
-He responded with a perfect throw to Kyle Pitts in the corner of the end zone for his second TD pass of the afternoon.
+Trask’s hot streak ended with a dropped pass by Jacob Copeland early in the third quarter.
+He responded with a perfect throw to Kyle Pitts in the corner of the end zone for their second TD hookup of the afternoon.

 Trask finished 18-of-20 passing for 188 yards, giving way to Emory Jones in the fourth quarter.
 Trask showed progress by not having any turnovers.
 He threw two interceptions and lost a fumble in his first start , against Tennessee.